Understanding Your Pathology Report: Breast Cancer

 What is carcinoma or adenocarcinoma?

 Carcinoma is a term used to describe a cancer that begins in the lining layer (epithelial cells) of organs like the breast.
 Nearly all breast cancers are carcinomas.
-Most are the type of carcinoma that starts in glandular tissue called adenocarcinoma.
+Most are the type of carcinoma that starts in glandular tissue, which are called adenocarcinomas.

-These words are used to mean that the cancer is not a pre-cancer (or in-situ), but is a true cancer.
+These words are used to mean that the cancer is not a pre-cancer (carcinoma in situ), but is a true cancer.

-What does it mean if my carcinoma is called ductal or lobular or carcinoma with duct and lobular features?
+What does it mean if my carcinoma is called invasive ductal carcinoma, invasive lobular carcinoma, or carcinoma with ductal and lobular features?

 What does it mean if my report mentions E-cadherin?

-E-cadherin is a test that the pathologist may use to help determine if the tumor is ductal or lobular.
+E-cadherin is a test that the pathologist might use to help determine if the tumor is ductal or lobular.
+(The cells in invasive lobular carcinomas are often negative for E-cadherin.)
 If your report does not mention E-cadherin, it means that this test was not needed to tell what type of cancer you have.

 What does it mean if my carcinoma is well differentiated, moderately differentiated, or poorly differentiated?

-Well-differentiated carcinomas have relatively normal-looking cells that do not appear to be growing rapidly and are arranged in small tubules for ductal cancer and cords in lobular cancer.
-These cancers tend to grow and spread slowly and so have a better prognosis (outlook).
+- Well-differentiated carcinomas have relatively normal-looking cells that do not appear to be growing rapidly and are arranged in small tubules for ductal cancer and cords for lobular cancer.
+These cancers tend to grow and spread slowly and have a better prognosis (outlook).

 What is histologic grade or Nottingham grade or Elston grade?

 These grades are similar to what is described in the question above about differentiation.
-Numbers are assigned to different features seen under the microscope and then added up to assign the grade.
+Numbers are assigned to different features (gland fomration, nuclear grade, and mitotic count) seen under the microscope and then added up to assign the grade.

 - If the numbers add up to 3-5, the cancer is grade 1 (well differentiated).